MCxQC/Hello-World/README.md

   >    - Delay (DeviceChange): The maximum delay (in milliseconds) to check for the device's existence.
   >
   > - **Mode**
-  >    - **1:** Call 'Function_Created' when a device is connected.
-Call 'Function_Terminated' for every device matching the evnt criterions is disconnected.
+  >    - **1:** Call "Function_Created" for every device connected.
+Call "Function_Terminated" for every device disconnected.
 (Default)
-  >    - **2:** Call 'Function_Created' only for the initial device is connected.
-Call 'Function_Terminated' only when the last device is disconnected.
+  >    - **2:** Call "Function_Created" only for the initial device connected.
+Call "Function_Terminated" only when the last device is disconnected.
-  >    - **3:** Call 'Function_Created' when a device is connected.
-Call 'Function_Terminated' only when the last device is disconnected.
+  >    - **3:** Call "Function_Created" for every device connected.
+Call "Function_Terminated" only when the last device is disconnected.

 * Device Event Information: